TheRealMamoot/ConChord/data/processed/README.txt

 - All time alignment is based on fixed-length frames (e.g., hop_length/sample_rate).
 - Files are compressed using numpy's savez_compressed.
 - The chroma vectors are normalized along the pitch axis using L1 norm.
+- The filtered directory contains the same data but filtered by user's inputs.